 How to Plan an Outdoor Bouldering Trip

-For individuals that have only ever climbed in the gym, bouldering is the perfect first step into the lifestyle of outdoor climbing.
+For individuals that have only ever climbed in the gym, bouldering is the perfect first step into the world of outdoor climbing.

 Choose a Boulder Field